School Board Policy 709 -

 In an emergency stop, the driver should turn on the four-way hazard warning lights, and running or clearance lights.

-I. Getting Assistance.
+I. Getting Assistance

 The driver should use the two-way radio communications system to get assistance.
 Drivers should report the location and number of the bus, the nature of the problem, and the status of the passengers.
-If the driver cannot contact the dispatcher by radio or mobile phone he/she should ask a passerby or other motorist to attempt contact with the dispatcher.
+If the driver cannot contact the dispatcher by radio or mobile phone they should ask a passerby or other motorist to attempt contact with the dispatcher.
 The driver should write out the number and location of the school bus, the nature of the emergency, and the status of the passengers.

 IX.
 Vehicle Maintenance Standards